We can be leaders and reach an ambitious emissions reduction target that New Zealanders can be proud of.

 We can have a more prosperous New Zealand now, and leave a stable climate for the future.

-In addition to these cross-sector policies, the Government can also implement sector specific policies to cut emissions in electricity, transport, industrial processes, waste, and forestry.
+The Government can also implement sector specific policies to cut emissions in electricity, transport, industrial processes, waste, and forestry.
 We need cuts of 28 Megatonnes (Mt) below 2015 levels in order to meet a 40 percent target.

 - We can cut 4.8 Mt from our electricity emissions.